All Subjects (K-8), Writing & Literature (High School)

 Montessori Early Childhood Diploma

 Charlie is a Bay Area native who discovered a passion for STEM at an early age.
 They enjoy puzzles and increasing their mathematical knowledge, but most of all they enjoy sharing their knowledge with others through teaching.
-Charlie has an A.S. in Mathematics as well as Physics from Foothill College and is currently pursuing a BA in Mathematics for Teaching at SFSU.
+Charlie has an A.S. in Mathematics as well as Physics from Foothill College and recently graduated with a BA in Mathematics for Teaching at SFSU.

 When not practicing math and physics, Charlie likes to listen to and play music.
 Their favorite instrument is the ukulele, but they are also learning to play the guitar, mandolin, and drums.